Fast Sampling of $b$-Matchings and $b$-Edge Covers: Preliminaries

 For two distributions $\nu,\pi$ on $2^E$, the $1$-Wasserstein distance between them is defined as

 where the infimum is over all couplings between $\nu$ and $\pi$, and $d_{\mathrm{H}}(\cdot,\cdot)$ denotes the Hamming distance between two elements from $2^E$.
-We use the following lemma from \cite{chen2023near} to establish spectral independence; see also \cite{CMM23,GGGH22,CLMM23}.
+We use the following lemma from \cite{chen2023near} to establish spectral independence; see also \cite{CMM23,GGGH22,CLMM23} which use similar approach.

 \begin{lemma}[\cite{chen2023near}] Let $\mu$ be the Gibbs distribution of a Holant problem.
 Suppose that for some constant $\eta>0$, the following is true: For any two pinnings $\tau$, $\tau'$ on the same subset $\Lambda\subseteq E$ which differ on exactly one edge, we have